GuardianUI/GuardianTest/README.md

 </p>

 <p align="center">
-  End-to-end testing framework for web3 developers building on EVM-compatible chains.
+  GuardianTest is an open-source, e2e testing framework for web3 developers building on EVM-compatible chains.
 <p>

 <br>

-## What the GuardianUI framework enables
+## What GuardianTest enables

+- Engage with local deployments, staging deployments, OR live production
+- Perform tests on Ethereum, Polygon, Arbitrum, or Optimism (more coming soon)
-- Testing in an environment similar to production across any EVM-compatible chain
+- Pin tests to any block
-- Everything [Playwright](https://github.com/microsoft/playwright) already allows you to test (what is displayed, navigation works as expected, buttons are clickable, etc)
-- Making sure your frontend is creating the expected write smart contract interactions (transactions, approvals)
-- Ensuring your frontend responds to a completed transaction the way you are expecting
+- Interact with a site with a wallet
+- Mock ERC20 balances and allowances
+- Validate target contract addresses from app interactions
+- Perform any other actions or validation [Playwright](https://github.com/microsoft/playwright) offers

 ## Why it's good

-- Does not rely on MetaMask or any other specific wallet where the brittleness of the tests is linked to any breaking changes the wallet provider may push
+- Does not rely on MetaMask or any other specific wallet where the brittleness of the tests is caused by changes from the wallet provider
 - Creates a closer to production testing environment
   - No modified WAGMI connector
   - Looks like mainnet to the site